DilfoeDev/table-scraper/README.md

 # My Solution for Detector Inspector Engineering Challenge - Dillon Foenander

 # How-to for table scraper test app
-1. In a terminal window cd to project root directory run npm install for node modules and npm start this will;
+1. In a powershell/terminal window cd to project root directory run npm install for node modules and npm start this will;
 2. Run scraper-class and find the 2nd table body within the wiki page for 2022 Comm Games provided as a url (Input)(https://en.wikipedia.org/wiki/2022_Commonwealth_Games_medal_table)
 3. Map each table row into an Array named tableData
 4. Find All innerText data in the second column for country name